chrisjihee/ETRIJ-24.02/contents/draft.md

 $$\footnotesize
         \text{Morpheme F1 Score} = 2 \times \frac{\text{Precision} \times \text{Recall}}{\text{Precision} + \text{Recall}}$$

+In our analysis, along with conventional metrics like eojeol accuracy and morpheme F1 score, we have introduced the Error Reduction Rate (ERR) as an additional metric to quantify performance improvements.
+The ERR is especially useful in contexts where differences in raw accuracy between models are minimal.
+This metric provides a more detailed understanding of the improvements by focusing on the reduction in the proportion of errors.
+This is particularly pertinent when comparing our dictionary-based model to the syllable-based system, which is already highly tuned.
+The Error Reduction Rate (ERR) is calculated using the following formula: $$\footnotesize
+        \text{ERR} = \left( \frac{\text{Error Rate}_{\text{baseline}} - \text{Error Rate}_{\text{improved}}}{\text{Error Rate}_{\text{baseline}}} \right) \times 100\%$$

+In this context, the error rate is defined as
+$1.0 - \text{Eojeol Accuracy}$, allowing us to focus specifically on the inaccuracies in eojeol recognition.

+By incorporating ERR into our evaluation, we aim to provide a more nuanced understanding of the improvements made by our proposed method.
+In some cases, the raw accuracy figures may be close, making it challenging to discern the significance of improvements.
+ERR helps to highlight the relative improvement in terms of error reduction, offering a clearer comparison between the models and underscoring the advancements of our approach, even in the context of marginal gains in accuracy.

 ::: table*
   ---------------------------- ----------------------- ----------- ------------------- ----------- ----------------------------- -----------
              System                    Sejong                       UCorpus (written)               Everyone's Corpus (written)